Puppy training 101: Expert tips to help you raise a happy, well-mannered dog

 Puppy training 101: Obedience training

 Thorpe says it’s essential for your puppy to understand they can never bite or gnaw on you.
-When puppies play with their littermates, they get a yelp in return if they bite too hard.
+When puppies play with their littermates, they get a yelp if they bite too hard.

 Removing yourself — for 30 seconds to a minute — sends the message to your puppy that if I bite too hard, mom goes away, she says.
 “You want your dog to understand how much is too much.”